yashwanthmadivalara/ANOVA_FocusCut/README.md

 ## 7. Setup & Demo Instructions

-1. Clone the repository: `git clone https://github.com/your-username/focuscut`
+1. Clone the repository: `git clone https://github.com/yashwanthmadivalara/ANOVA_FocusCut`
-2. Install requirements: `pip install -r requirements.txt`
-3. Run the app: `python app.py`
+2. Run the app: `npm start`
-4. Paste any YouTube URL, select your focus mode, and get your instant summary, timeline, and flashcards
+3. Paste any YouTube URL, select your focus mode, and get your instant summary, timeline, and flashcards